mixu/minitask/readme.md

 It is used in several of my libraries, including `gluejs` and `generate-markdown`.

-Most tasks including files can be divided into three phases:
+minitask is based on the observation that most tasks including files can be divided into three phases:

 1. Directory iteration.
-This is where some set of input files are selected; filtering may be applied to the input.
+This is where some set of input files are selected based on user input (e.g. via the command line or config options).
+Some files may be excluded from the list.
 2. Task queuing.
-Given a list of included files, some tasks are attached to each file (e.g. based on their file extensions).
+Given a list of included files, some tasks are queued for each file (e.g. based on their file extensions).
 3. Task execution.
-The tasks are executed in parallel or sequentially, and the output is potentially cached and written out.
+The tasks are executed in parallel or sequentially, and the output is potentially cached and written out to stdout or a file.

 When you try to do all these in one go (e.g. at the same time as you are iterating directories), things get messy.
-It's a lot easier to work with fully built directory/file metadata structures separately from the include/exclude logic.
+It's a lot easier to work with fully built directory/file metadata structures separately from the include/exclude logic; and easier to reason about execution order separate from task queueing.

-Further, it should be possible to specify tasks as sequences of transformations on a stream.
-While duplex streams are cool, expressing simple tasks like wrapping a stream in a string is quite tedious if you need to wrap it in a duplex stream class.
-Furthermore, Node's `child_process` API returns something that's not quite a duplex stream, though it has `stdin` and `stdout`.
+It should be easy to specify tasks as sequences of transformations on a stream.
+While duplex streams are cool, expressing simple tasks like wrapping a stream in a string is [quite tedious](http://nodejs.org/api/stream.html#stream_example_simpleprotocol_parser_v2) if you need to wrap it in a duplex stream class.
+Furthermore, Node's `child_process` API returns [something that's not quite a duplex stream](http://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options), though it has `stdin` and `stdout`.
 It should be possible to write functions, child_process pipes and tasks involving duplex streams/transform streams without worrying about the details of buffering and piping everything together.

 Finally, during task execution, it is useful to be able to treat each set of transformations on a file individually and in an abstract manner.
 This allows a queue of tasks to be executed at some specific level of parallelism.
 It also makes it possible to implement a fairly generic caching mechanism, which simply redirects the input into a cache file while still producing the expected output.

+All in all, this makes writing things that operate on files nicer without becoming overly burdensome.

 ## Phase 1: Directory iteration